LCOGT/takehomeinterview/SETUP.md

 To load the app, just clone the project onto a Mac with the latest version of XCode (version 8.3.2), then open the PlanetDB.xcodeproj file, then run the project by clicking the "play" button on the top-left or by pressing "⌘-R".
 I recommend testing on the virtual iPhone 7, although it should work well on all the phone devices while in profile view.
 I did not test on iPad devices.
 Using it should be pretty self-explanitory once you have it up and running.

+I've included a few planet photos to use in the project, but you have to manually add them to the virtual phone device.
+You can do so by dragging and dropping the images into the app while it's running.
+This will put the photos into the photo album, and then you have to return to the PlanetDB app by touching the extreme top-left corner.

 Please feel free to ask any questions, and feedback is always welcome.
 Enjoy!

 Antonio Medrano